Juxtaposed between rolling farmland and dramatic surf below the cliffs.

 A place to gain perspective, and unlock potential.

 Parihoa Farm is like no other place on earth.
-Upon discovering the farm, the owner, Matt Chapman's life completely changed, knowing he would never find another place like this.
+Upon discovering the farm, the custodian, Matt Chapman's life completely changed, knowing he would never find another place like this.

 A series of working farms, the sections border the Tasman Sea and iconic Te Henga walkway and feature dramatic rolling hills, lush native bush and expansive wetlands.